eNMS-automation/eNMS/docs/source/inventory/pools.md

 - Advanced Search / Relationship Based Filtering:  Pools can be targets for the union, intersection, or empty match in order to filter a table in the application.

-- RBAC (Role Based Access Controls): Pools are used in the `Administration -> Access` menu to define which objects a user can access:
-  Devices, Links, Services.
-    - Also, when defining credentials in `Administration -> Credentials', Pools of Users are used to define who can access that credential.

 ## Pool Management